gradle/gradle/design-docs/implicit-file-type-coercion.md

 # Implementation plan

-## Story 1: A DSL user specifies the value for a file property with a value supported by project.file() (no deferred evaluation)
+## Story: A DSL user specifies the value for a file property with a value supported by project.file() (no deferred evaluation)

 A user sets a value for a file property, using a value that can be converted to a File via project.file().
 No deferred evaluation is supported.
 That is, all values are coerced immediately.
 This will be targeted at DSL (or more precisely, Groovy) users.
 This story does